cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 ### The setup

 You are going to design a blockchain that lets people play checkers against each other.
 There are many versions of the rules.
-Choose [these simple rules](https://www.ducksters.com/games/checkers_rules.php) for the purpose of this exercise.
+Choose [these simple rules](https://www.ducksters.com/games/checkers_rules.php) for this exercise.
 The object of the exercise is to understand ABCI and learn more about working with the Cosmos SDK, not to get lost in the proper implementation of the board state or the rules of checkers.

-Also use and adapt [this ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) including the additional rule that the board is 8x8 and played on black cells.
+Use and adapt [this ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) including the additional rule that the board is 8x8 and played on black cells.
 The code will likely require adaptations as you go along.
 You are not going to be overly concerned with a marketable GUI.
 That is a separate design project in itself.
 You still need to create the groundwork for the GUI to make sure the GUI is _possible_.

 <HighlightBox type="info">